rust-lang/cargo/doc/contrib/src/process/working-on-cargo.md

 The reviewer might point out changes deemed necessary.
 Large or tricky changes may require several passes of review and changes.

+> [!TIP]
-> **tip:** Prefer atomic commits where each commit is a single, complete, and coherent unit of work.
+> Prefer atomic commits where each commit is a single, complete, and coherent unit of work.
 > For example, if your feature work leads to renaming a module, make the rename its own commit.
 > However, adding an internal function that is unused is not complete or coherent.
 >